congto/Ceph_Singlenode/README.md

 # Linux Install

-Here we are going to install ceph on single node Ubuntu 14.04 with One Mon & Three OSD's, Clone this repository to host
+Here we are going to install ceph on single node Ubuntu 14.04 with One Mon & Three OSD's, Clone this repository to host and open directory "Ceph_Singlenode" and run shell script as per below order

-cd Ceph_Singlenode

-Run setup.sh it will create ceph user and password less access and login to ceph user Run Install.sh
+setup.sh   ---->> it will create ceph user and password less access and login to ceph user Install.sh ---->> Install ceph with 3 OSD's

 Here we go, Enjoy !!